luchiansienna/CreditAgricoleAPI/README.md

 ## Steps to set the app on your local machine

-1. **Install .Net Framework Core & SQL Express database Server instance** on your machine
+1. **Install .Net Framework Core on your machine

 2. Run your app locally on IIS Express or any other .NET web server